pret/pokeruby/INSTALL.md

 Install [**devkitARM**](http://devkitpro.org/wiki/Getting_Started/devkitARM).

 Then get the compiled tools from https://github.com/YamaArashi/pokeruby-tools.
-Copy the "tools" folder over the "tools" folder in your pokeruby directory.
+Copy the `tools/` folder over the `tools/` folder in your pokeruby directory.

-You can then build pokeruby using "make" in the MSYS environment provided with devkitARM.
+You can then build pokeruby using `make` in the MSYS environment provided with devkitARM.